QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+508 **The Many Futures of the Territory Stakeholder Imaginaries of Ecotourism in Bahía Solano, Chocó.** Mariana Domínguez Morán 2026 Thesis  WAGENINGEN UNIVERSITY

 507 Tufts LN, Napoli A, Salehi S. **Work-in-Progress: FLEX Journals as a Theory-to-Practice Framework for Formative Assessment of Student Design Processes.** In2026 ASEE Annual Conference & Exposition 2026 Jun 21.

 506 **Engaged buddhism and jōdo shinshū: institutions, practitioners and social role.** Straukaitė, Raminta.
 Thesis 2026.
 Vilniaus universitetas.